 Keep experimenting with a different product by labeling “Most Popular Product” monthly.
-Collecting real-time data can help you out to strategies more effectively.
+Collecting real-time data can help you out with strategies more effectively.

 Add Photos to Your Testimonials

-You can ask reviewers to upload a picture of themselves that gets linked with their email address so that you can attach it with their testimonial/review.
+You can ask reviewers to upload a picture of themselves that gets linked with their email address.
+So that you can attach it to their testimonial/review.

 Display “People Also Bought”